Exercise a high degree of caution in Papua New Guinea (PNG) because of high levels of serious crime.

 - Avoid driving at night.
 If you need to travel at night, consider using a security escort or travelling in a convoy.
 See

-- Consider using a security escort if driving along the Highlands Highway (including between Lae and Nadzab Airport).
+- Consider using a security escort along the Highlands Highway (including between Lae and Nadzab Airport).

 - Make sure your licence, vehicle registration and safety stickers are up-to-date to minimise difficulties at roadblocks.

 You need a valid International Driving Permit (IDP) along with your current Australian driver's licence to drive a vehicle.
 Driving without an IDP could void your travel and vehicle insurance.
-After one month, you will need to get a local licence.
+After one month, you'll need to get a local licence.

 Avoid travel by motorcycle.
 Riding a motorcycle exposes you to significantly higher risks than in Australia due to the poor state of local roads and high risk of crime.
 Travel in a locked vehicle is a safer option.
 Check with your travel insurer whether your policy covers you when riding a motorcycle.
-Wear, and ensure your passenger wears, a correctly fastened and approved helmet.
+Always wear a helmet.

 Avoid taxis, especially if you're female.
 Taxis are poorly maintained and often targeted by criminals.
-Vehicles hired from a reputable security company or hotel transport are safer alternatives.
+Vehicles hired from reputable companies, hotel transport and secure transport providers are safer alternatives.

 Avoid public transport.
-Public Motor Vehicles (PMVs) provide public transport in major urban centres.
-Generally, PMVs are poorly maintained.
+Public Motor Vehicles (PMVs) provide public transport in major urban centres, but are generally poorly maintained.
 Criminals sometimes target PMVs.
-Vehicles hired from a reputable security company or hotel transport are safer alternatives.
+Vehicles hired from reputable companies, hotel transport and secure transport providers are safer alternatives.

-Passenger ferry services are subject to disruption at short notice.
-Overcrowding of passenger ferries is common.
-Consider flying to your destination, rather than taking a passenger ferry.
+Boat services are subject to disruption at short notice.
+Overcrowding of ferries and boats is common.
+Consider flying to your destination.

 There are limited marine search and rescue services in PNG.
 Take additional precautions when travelling on the water.
 Precautions could include:

 - carrying your own life jackets, an Emergency Position Indicating Radio Beacon (EPIRB) and satellite telephone

-- travelling in convoy with all boats at half capacity or less, and
+- travelling in convoy with all boats at half capacity or less

-- registering your departures and arrivals with a trusted friend.
+- registering your departures and arrivals with a your family or friends in Australia.